 What inspired you to become an interior designer and what currently inspires you and is influencing your work?

 I always had a desire to design.
-I loved watching interior design and staging shows as a kid, such as Candis Olsen and Trading Spaces.
+Also, watching interior design and staging shows as a kid, such as Candis Olsen and Trading Spaces was a desire, too.
 I always admired the way these professionals could transform a space.
 My dad was also a contractor.
 He taught me how to use power tools and how to restore furniture.
-I decided to pursue design on a professional level majoring in Interior Design at the University of Nebraska at Kearney where I received my bachelors.
+I decided to pursue design on a professional level majoring in Interior Design at the University of Nebraska at Kearney where I received my bachelor’s.

 How would you describe your personal style?